antoniogamiz/perl6-gsoc-application/README.md

 #### doc/lib/\* Spinning-off and Cache System

 In the [lib folder](https://github.com/perl6/doc/tree/master/lib) there are several modules defined that can be taken apart to independent modules in the Perl6 Ecosystem.
-As #1937 and
-\#2573 issues say, `Perl6::Documentable` and `Perl6::Type` need a test suite which covers most of the use cases (currently there is almost none).
-Moreover, documentation about these modules does not exist, so new people that need to change or fix something about them (like me) have to work out what they do.
+As [#1937](https://github.com/perl6/doc/issues/2529) and [#2573](https://github.com/perl6/doc/issues/2529) issues say, `Perl6::Documentable` and `Perl6::Type` need a test suite which covers most of the use cases (currently there is almost none).
+Moreover, documentation about these modules does not exist, so new people that need to change or fix something about them (like me) have to guess what they do.
 So a detailed documentation will be made for them.

 On top of that, `Perl6::Documentable` has to be adapted to use `Pod::Cached` to reduce the number of pod file compilations (currently they are compiled 3 times).
 To reduce this number